chvmp/champ/README.md

 ### 3.1.
 Generate roobot configuration

    - First generate a configuration package using [champ_setup_assistant](https://github.com/chvmp/champ_setup_assistant).
 Follow the instructions in the README to configure your own robot.
+The generated package contains:

+        - URDF path to your robot.
+        - Joints and Links map to help the controller know the semantics of the robot.
+        - Gait parameters.
+        - Hardware Drivers.
+        - Navigation parameters (move_base, amcl and gmapping).
+        - Micro-controller header files for gait and lightweight robot description.
+This is only applies to robot builds that use micro-controller to run the quadruped controller.

+     As a reference, you can check out the collection of robots that have been pre-configured [here](https://github.com/chvmp/robots).
+In the list are some of the popular quadruped robots like Anymal, MIT Mini Cheetah, Boston Dynamic's LittleDog, and SpotMicroAI.
+Feel free to download the configuration packages in your catkin workspaces 'src' directory to try.

    - Next, build your workspace so your newly generated package can be found: